-Transfer of Credit-A maximum of eight quarter hours of graduate credit in which grades of A and B are recorded may be transferred from institutions approved by a recognized accrediting agency to offer a graduate program leading to specialist or doctorate degrees.
+Transfer of Credit-A maximum of eight quarter hours of graduate credit in which grades of A and B are recorded may be transferred from institutions approved by a recognized accrediting agency to offer a graduate program leading to specialist or doctoral degrees.
 No transfer credit shall be counted that was earned more than six years prior to completion of the degree.
-This credit must be compatible with the student's area of concentration and cannot be used to meet the requirement that 50 per cent of the course work must be in courses numbered 300 or above and taken in residence at Greeley.
-The student must complete a transfer of credit petition at the Graduate Office.
+This credit must be compatible with the student's area of concentration and cannot be used to meet the requirement that 24 hours of the course work must be in courses number 300 or above and taken in residence at Greeley.
+The student must complete a transfer of credit petition at the Graduate School Office.
+The request for transfer of credit must be made by the student in person (not by mail) and must be approved by the Assistant to the Dean, Graduate School, prior to securing approval of the major adviser.
+The student must return the completed transfer form and the official transcript to the Graduate School office before any transfer of credit will occur.
+No transfer of credit will be accepted after 4:00 p.m.
+Friday of the second week of the quarter in which the student plans to graduate.
 Graduate credit is not transferable if earned in off-campus classes or in courses classified as "extension."
 Transferred credit may not be used to make up "D" or "F" grades received in required courses.

-Residence and Time Requirements-Candidates for the Specialist in Education degree must satisfactorily complete a minimum of 10 quarter hours of valid graduate credit in the campus program each of two quarters in order to satisfy minimum residence requirements.
+Residence and Time Requirements-Candidates for the Specialist in Education degree must satisfactorily complete a minimum of ten weeks attendance and ten quarter hours of graduate credit in the campus program each of two quarters in order to satisfy minimum residence requirements.
 All residence requirements must be completed after the candidate has been admitted to the specialist degree program.
 Ten quarter hours credit equal two-thirds of a regular load, and by definition enable the candidate to be technically classified as a full-time student.
-The remaining requirements may be satisfied by regular full or part-time attendance, or by a combination of part-time attendance and transfer credit.
+The remaining requirements may be satisfied by regular full- or part-time attendance, or by a combination of part-time attendance and transfer credit.
 (See conditions of transfer of credit.)

 The maximum time limit for completion of the graduate program for the specialist's degree is six calendar years.
+If the student does not complete his program within the time lifit, his degree program will be terminated.

-Specific Requirements for Graduation-All the general requirements for a specialist degree must be met.
-In addition the candidate shall:
+Specific Requirements for Graduation-In addition to the general requirements of the Graduate School and the departmental specific requirements for the specialist degree, the student shall:

 1. Earn a minimum of 45 quarter hours of graduate credit beyond the master's degree (90 hours if the student enters the program with only a baccalaureate degree) and maintain a 3.0 (B) grade average.
-At least 24 quarter hours of this credit must be in courses open only to graduate students (course numbered 300 and above) and taken in residence at Greeley.
+At least 24 quarter hours of this credit must be in courses open only to graduate students (courses numbered 300 and above) and taken in residence at Greeley.
 The required practicum, ID 401, or its equivalent, hours may be counted to meet this requirement.